endfront/LayJS/contributing.markdown

 **User API**

 For the LAY API including its methods and direct variable access, the above rules mentioned do not apply.
+For instance the lson key "$gpu" requires a boolean, in abiding with the aforementioned code style instructions the name would be prefixed with an "is" and camelcased "$isGpu", however this is not the case.